MR-PIxelzen/Discord-debloat/README.md

 # Discord Debloat

 Discord Debloat is a script designed to help you remove unnecessary and potentially annoying features from the Discord desktop application using PowerShell and batch scripting.
-If you find Discord to be bloated with features you don't use or dislike, this script can help you streamline your Discord experience.
+If you find Discord to be bloated with features you don't use or dislike, this script can help you streamline your Discord experience. to lower potential unwanted memory usage

-**Disclaimer:** Before using this script, be aware that it may violate Discord's Terms of Service.
-Use it at your own risk, and consider the potential consequences, including account suspension or banning.

 ## Features